• Skip to main content

 aloo gobi matar

-I’ve shared the easiest and best tasting method of cooking aloo gobi matar recipe with you in just one pot.
+I’ve shared the easiest and best-tasting method of cooking aloo gobi matar recipe with you in just one pot.

 Variations

-• This is a very simple aloo gobi recipe and what makes it so good is that you can adapt it completely.
+• This is a very simple aloo gobi recipe, and what makes it so good is that you can adapt it completely.

 FAQ

-How to store store it?
+How to store it?

-What to do with leftover?
+What to do with leftovers?

 You can use leftover aloo gobi in pav bhaji masala.
 Or you can add more spices and make pulao like matar pulao.